The Ultimate Ignition Poker Review

 Choose Bitcoin as the deposit method.

 After you click “DEPOSIT” you’ll see this key screen.
-Copy the wallet address like I did or, even easier, scan the QR code using your Blockchain.info or Coinbase mobile app.
+Copy the wallet address like I did.

 Confirm the transaction by clicking “Send”.
-You’ll see a tiny fee added, which is required by the Bitcoin system.
+You’ll see a tiny fee added, which is required by the Bitcoin ecosystem.

 Return to the Ignition Poker cashier and you’ll receive a success message within 5-10 seconds.

 That’s it!
-Your deposit is immediately added to your cash balance.
+Your deposit will be added to your cash balance anywhere from instantly to about 30 minutes.

 Be proud that you just executed a private hassle-free poker deposit using cryptocurrency.